-Leonhard received his first schooling at home from his mother, in classics, and from his father, in mathematics.
+Leonhard received his first schooling in mathematics at home from his father.
 Around the age of eight he was sent to the Latin school in Basel and given room and board at his maternal grandmother's house.
-To compensate for the poor quality then prevailing at the school, Paulus Euler hired a private tutor for his son, a young theologian, himself an enthusiastic lover of mathematics.
-In October of 1720, at the age of thirteen (not unusual at the time), Leonhard enrolled at the University of Basel, first at the Philosophical Faculty, where he took the freshman courses on elementary mathematics given by Johann Bernoulli, the younger brother of Jakob.
-He graduated three years later with a master's degree and a public lecture (in Latin) comparing Descartes's system of natural philosophy with the one of Newton.
+To compensate for the poor quality then prevailing at the school, Paulus Euler hired a private tutor for his son, a young theologian by the name of Johannes Burckhardt, himself an enthusiastic lover of mathematics.
+In October of 1720, at the age of thirteen (not unusual at the time), Leonhard enrolled at the University of Basel, first at the philosophical faculty, where he took the freshman courses on elementary mathematics given by Johann Bernoulli, the younger brother of the now deceased Jakob.
+The young Euler pursued his mathematical studies with such a zeal that he soon caught the attention of Bernoulli, who encouraged him to study more advanced books on his own and even offered him assistance at his house every Saturday afternoon.
+In 1723, Euler graduated with a master's degree and a public lecture (in Latin) comparing Descartes's system of natural philosophy with that of Newton.

-Following the wishes of his parents, he then entered the Theological Faculty, devoting, however, most of his time to mathematics and attending Johann Bernoulli's courses on higher mathematics.
-So successful did he pursue his mathematical studies that he soon caught the attention of his teacher, who in turn convinced Euler's father that Leonhard's vocation was mathematics, not theology.
-This is how Euler himself recounts this early learning experience at the university in his brief autobiography of 1767 (here freely translated from German):
+Following the wishes of his parents, he then entered the theological faculty, devoting, however, most of his time to mathematics.
+Euler's father eventually had to concede, probably at the urging of Johann Bernoulli, that Leonhard was predestined LEONHARD EULER: HIS LIFE, THE MAN, AND HIS WORKS to a career in mathematics rather than one in theology.
+This is how Euler himself recounts this early learning experience at the university in his brief autobiography of 1767 (here freely translated from German; see Fellmann [10, Engl. transl., pp. 1-7]):

-Figure 2: The old university of Basel and Johann I Bernoulli
+Fig. 2 The old university of Basel and Johann I Bernoulli.

 In 1720 I was admitted to the university as a public student, where I soon found the opportunity to become acquainted with the famous professor Johann Bernoulli, who made it a special pleasure for himself to help me along in the mathematical sciences.
 Private lessons, however, he categorically ruled out because of his busy schedule.
-However, he gave me a far more beneficial advice, which consisted in myself taking a look at some of the more difficult mathematical books and work through them with great diligence, and should I encounter some objections or difficulties, he offered me free access to him every Saturday afternoon, and he was gracious enough to comment on the collected difficulties, which was done with such a desired advantage that, when he resolved one of my objections, ten others at once disappeared, which certainly is the best method of making auspicious progress in the mathematical sciences.
+However, he gave me a far more beneficial advice, which consisted in myself getting a hold of some of the more difficult mathematical books and working through them with great diligence, and should I encounter some objections or difficulties, he offered me free access to him every Saturday afternoon, and he was gracious enough to comment on the collected difficulties, which was done with such a desired advantage that, when he resolved one of my objections, ten others at once disappeared, which certainly is the best method of making happy progress in the mathematical sciences.

-These personal meetings have become known, and famous, as the privatis-sima, and they continued well beyond his graduation.
-It was during these privatissima that Johann Bernoulli discovered, and more and more began to admire, the extraordinary mathematical talents of the young Euler.
+These personal meetings have become known, and famous, as the privatissima, and they continued well beyond his graduation.
+It was during these privatissima that Johann Bernoulli more and more began to admire the extraordinary mathematical talents of the young Euler.